Simply007/cloud-custom-element-sample-hubspot/README.md

 The element will be running at https://localhost:3000, note that the element needs to be hosted in an IFRAME to initialize properly.
 See section **Use**

-Also note that you should deploy the custom element to a live NodeJS instance for production use.
+Also, note that you should deploy the custom element to a live NodeJS instance for production use.
 Use the actual URL instead of https://localhost:3000 for production deployment.

 ## HubSpot configuration